Max Kepler Preview, Player Props: Twins vs. Rangers

-The Minnesota Twins, including Max Kepler (.400 on-base percentage in past 10 games, 90 points above season-long percentage), take on starting pitcher Max Scherzer and the Texas Rangers at Target Field, Saturday at 7:15 PM ET.
+On Sunday, Max Kepler (batting .324 in his past 10 games) and the Minnesota Twins face the Texas Rangers, whose starting pitcher will be Jordan Montgomery.
+First pitch is at 2:10 PM ET.

-He racked up two extra-base hits in his last game (2-for-3 with a double, a home run and an RBI) against the Rangers.
+He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Rangers.

 Max Kepler Game Info & Props vs. the Rangers